 - Blocking ads, first and third-party trackers, coinminers, etc. The filters are configurable, the user can add his own hosts filter.

-- Conditional DNS forwarding support.
+- Conditional DNS forwarding support and whitelisting mode.

 - Regular DNS over UDP fallback in case the DoH service becomes unavailable.